 Use Case Assumptions

-For ELR, the following use case assumptions are in addition to those listed in the LRI guide.
+For ELR, the following use case assumptions are in addition to those listed in the LRI guide section 1.7.
 Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.

 Each public health jurisdictional entity has previously defined the reportable conditions appropriate to its jurisdiction.